gaia-platform/gaia-docs/articles/reference/ddl-relationships.md

 # Relationships

-The Gaia Platform provides two ways to create a relationship between rows:
+Relationships in the Gaia Database allow a row in one table to reference one or more rows in another table.
+There are two ways to create a relationship between tables:

 * Explicit Relationships
 * Implicit Relationships

 ## Explicit Relationships

 To create an Explicit Relationship you link the rows using the [connect()](ddl-connect-disconnect.md) method.
 To unlink the row you call the [disconnect()](ddl-connect-disconnect.md) method.
-The relationship is considered 'explicit' since you specify the relationship and it does not depend on specific data in the database.
+The relationship is considered 'explicit' since you specify the relationship between specific rows in the database, that the relationship does not depend on the data in those rows.

 ## Implicit Relationships

 To associate two tables with an Implicit Relationship, specify a Value Linked Reference in the Data Definition Language (DDL) file.
 When the linked reference value is set, a relationship is created between the tables.
-The relationship is considered 'implicit' since linkage is data dependent and the rows are linked by the reference value.
+The relationship is considered 'implicit'since linkage is data dependent and the rows are linked by an association defined in the DDL.

 For more information on Implicit Relationships, see Implicit [Relationships](ddl-implicit-relationships.md).